r0x0r/pywebview/README.md

 For more detailed usage, refer to the examples in the `examples` directory.
 There are three ways to build your app

 1) Open a web page as in the example above.
 The page can be either local (`file://`) or remote.
+Using `file://` urls won't work with application is frozen
-2) Use `webview.start()` function to load your application and provide a js_api object for Python-JS intercommunication .
+2) Use a relative url to load your application and provide a js_api object for Python-JS intercommunication.
+The URL is resolved automatically to work in a frozen environment as well.
+See `examples/todos`.
-   See `examples/todos`
 3) Run a local web server and point pywebview to display it.
 There is an example Flask application in the `examples/flask_app` directory.

 ## API

-- `webview.start(title, html_path, js_api=None, options={})`
-  Start a serverless WebView instance pointing to a local HTML file and JS API class instance.
-The path to the HTML file is relative to the application entry point.
-The function supports only a single window.
-To open multiple windows use `create_window`.
-  * `title` - Window title
-  * `html_path` - the relative path to the application entry point.
-Paths in frozen application are resolved automatically.
-  * `js_api` - Expose `js_api` to the DOM of the current WebView window.
-Callable functions of `js_api` can be executed  using Javascript page via `window.pywebview.api` object.
-Custom functions accept a single parameter, either a  primitive type or an object.
-Objects are converted to `dict` on the Python side.
-Functions are executed in separate threads and are not thread-safe.
-  * `options` - parameters to `create_window` passed as a dict. `title`, `url` and `js_api` parameters are ignored.

 - `webview.create_window(title, url='', js_api=None, width=800, height=600, resizable=True, fullscreen=False,
                          min_size=(200, 100)), strings={}, confirm_quit=False, background_color='#FFF', debug=False,
                          text_select=False)`

   Create a new WebView window.
-Calling this function for the first time will start the application and block program execution;
+Calling this function for the first time will start the application and block program execution.
-  so you have to execute your program logic in a separate thread.
+  You have to execute your program logic in a separate thread.
 Subsequent calls will return a unique `uid` for the created window, which can be used to refer to the specific window in the API functions (single-window applications need not bother about the `uid` and can simply omit it from function calls; see below).
   * `title` - Window title
-  * `url` - URL to load
+  * `url` - URL to load.
+If the URL does not have a protocol prefix, it is resolved as a path relative to the application entry point.
   * `js_api` - Expose `js_api` to the DOM of the current WebView window.
 Callable functions of `js_api` can be executed using Javascript page via `window.pywebview.api` object.
 Custom functions accept a single parameter, either a primitive type or an object.
 Objects are converted to `dict` on the Python side.
 Functions are executed in separate